Sanaebadi97/Kotlin-SOLID-Principles/README.md

 **Android UI → Business Rules → Data Layer**

 In the diagram above there are three layers.
-The UI Layer (in this case, the Android UI) - this is where all of our UI widgets,
+The `UI Layer` (in this case, the Android UI) - this is where all of our UI widgets,

-lists, text views, animations and anything Android UI-related lives.
+lists, `text views`, animations and anything Android UI-related lives.
 Next, there is the business layer.
 In this layer, common

 business rules are implemented to support the core application functionality.
 This is sometimes also known as a `Domain Layer`